APZmedia/ComfyUI-Inpaint-CropAndStitch-Linearized/README.md

 ### Original Functionality

-The '✂️ Inpaint Crop' and '✂️ Inpaint Stitch' nodes enable inpainting only on masked areas:
+The '✂️ Inpaint Crop (Linearized)' and '✂️ Inpaint Stitch (Linearized)' nodes enable inpainting only on masked areas:

-- **✂️ Inpaint Crop**: Crops the image around the masked area with context, handles pre-resizing, mask processing, and target resolution
+- **✂️ Inpaint Crop (Linearized)**: Crops the image around the masked area with context, handles pre-resizing, mask processing, and target resolution
-- **✂️ Inpaint Stitch**: Stitches the inpainted image back into the original image without altering unmasked areas
+- **✂️ Inpaint Stitch (Linearized)**: Stitches the inpainted image back into the original image without altering unmasked areas

 # Acknowledgements